Make Your Next Trip Extraordinary

 Best hotel for nature lovers

 RAAS Chhatrasagar is a beautiful tented camp overlooking a lake in the village of Nimak.
-The water level is currently at the highest it has been in 25 years, so the landscape is breathtakingly lush.
+The water level is currently high, so the landscape is breathtakingly lush.
 This camp is a must for bird watchers, or anyone wanting to relax in complete peace by the pool for a day.

 banquette and table at Bar Palladio in Jaipur, booth with many cushions and a brightly painted wall behind it

-Bar Palladio is one of the most beautiful bars in Rajasthan.
-The celebrated interiors are reason enough to visit; go for an early-evening drink and bites from their delicious bar menu.
+You’ll find a lively and sophisticated nightlife in Jaipur.
+Swinton House is where the local hip crowd hangs out.
+The celebrated electric-blue interiors at Bar Palladio, in the Narain Niwas Palace hotel, are reason enough to visit; go for an early-evening drink and bites from their delicious bar menu.

 What to See and Do